 At 11, after dinner, she would get handwriting lessons from her engineer father.
 She was getting ready for the schematic drawing lessons she had from him, from 12-15 years old.
 During this time, she would sit in on her father's entrepreneurial business meetings held in their kitchen.
 Her father designed the factory machines to make the entrepreneurs products.
 The most memorable product design was what we now know as the dreaded plastic grocery store shopping bag.
 The entrepreneur was a woman.

 Like most kids in the American 1970's, TV was part of any suburban household.
 Commercials were always a source of discussion with her father, dissecting what the message was and what was actually being sold.
-George also did the family's grocery shopping, which Wendy loved to go with him.
+George also did the family's grocery shopping, which Wendy loved to go do with him.
 It was always an adventure to read labels on packaged foods, learning what all the processed ingredients actually were.

 In high school, Wendy worked in a Foodtown deli, making salads, slicing meats and fish to order, and worked the sample table, giving out tastes.
 In SUNY Fredonia she studied English lit and was herded into a high school teaching degree.
 The professors told her they didn't know what to do with an entrepreneur and she didn't really know what that was at the time, anyway.
 She loved to take her friends to the grocery store, and taught them how to wade through the aisles of mystery foods.
 She spent a few weeks working at Tops Super Market.
 After college, she sold and designed newspaper ads for the micro paper, The Adirondack Daily Enterprise.